The 2018 EISI program will take place June 18 – Aug. 24, 2018

 Many species of bees and flies pollinate commonly occurring flowers.

-Project mentors: Desirée Tullos (Biological and Ecological Engineering), Catalina Segura (Forest Engineering, Resources & Management), and Cara Walter (Biological and Ecological Engineering)
+Project mentors: Desirée Tullos (OSU-Biological and Ecological Engineering), Catalina Segura (OSU-Forest Engineering, Resources & Management), Rebecca Hutchinson (OSU - Computer Science)